FastComments/fastcomments-docs/src/content/guides/mentions/items/how-to-tag-a-user.md

 We know that you may want to use the `@` symbol without tagging a user.
 FastComments will detect this and not intrude on your typing experience.

-Note that autocomplete is case-sensitive.
+Note that autocomplete first prefers case-sensitive matches, and then will also attempt to search for case-insensitive results.